 Don’t Skip Around Sections!

-While you can absolutely skip around inside a particular section, you never want to skip ahead or go backwards to other sections.
+While you skipping questions on the SAT or ACT is fine in a particular section, you never want to skip ahead or go back to other sections.
 This could get you in quite a bit of trouble and get you kicked out of the exam.
 Always stick to whatever section you’re on.

 While you should never skip ahead to questions, don’t believe the myth that says you have to go in absolute order when it comes to the section’s questions on the SAT or ACT.
 You can only benefit by approaching these tests with a strategy and that is answering the ones you know first, skipping those toughies, and making your best attempt at the ones that you’re just not quite sure of.